DARPA-ASKEM/terarium-docs/docs/simulation/calibrate-model.md

 # Calibrate a model

 Calibration lets you improve the performance of a model by updating the value of configuration parameters.
 You can calibrate a model with a reference dataset of observations and an optional intervention policy representing historical events that occur during the time period of the reference dataset.

-This operation is essentially takes prior distribution over the parameters (user's knowledge of the world at the first timepoint) and infer posterior distributions over the same, representing the best estimate of the state of the world again but conditioned on data.
+This operation essentially takes prior distribution over the parameters (your knowledge of the world at the first timepoint) and infers posterior distributions over the same, representing the best estimate of the state of the world again but conditioned on data.

 <iframe class="video" src="https://drive.google.com/file/d/1by_OGfVBbx2ExmdAMR8lKYFym000-B1x/preview" width="640" height="360"></iframe>